bmwcarit/joynr/wiki/java.md

 }
 ```

-## Subscribing to a broadcast unconditionally
+## Subscribing to a (non-selective) broadcast

-Broadcast subscription informs the application in case a broadcast is fired from provider side and
+A broadcast subscription informs the application in case a broadcast is fired by a provider.
-returns the output values via callback.
+The output value is returned to the consumer via a callback function.

+A broadcast is selective only if it is declared with the selective keyword in Franca, otherwise it
+is non-selective.

 The **subscriptionId** can be retrieved via the callback (onSubscribed) and via the future returned
 by the subscribeTo call.
 It can be used later to update the subscription or to unsubscribe from it.